filecoin-project/lotus/documentation/en/cli-lotus-provider.md

-   list, ls                         List config layers you can get. interpret, view, stacked, stack  Interpret stacked config layers by this version of lotus-provider, with system-generated comments. remove, rm, del, delete          Remove a named config layer. from-miner                       Express a database config (for lotus-provider) from an existing miner. help, h                          Shows a list of commands or help for one command
+   list, ls                         List config layers you can get. interpret, view, stacked, stack  Interpret stacked config layers by this version of lotus-provider, with system-generated comments. remove, rm, del, delete          Remove a named config layer. edit                             edit a config layer from-miner                       Express a database config (for lotus-provider) from an existing miner. new-cluster                      Create new coniguration for a new cluster help, h                          Shows a list of commands or help for one command

 OPTIONS: